-Individual Assignments (18%)
+Individual Assignments (17%)

 The problem sets will ensure that you have ample opportunity to apply the concepts learned in class and will increase your understanding of the material.
-Assignments will be posted on the Canvas website; for a schedule of due dates, please see the course outline below.
+Assignments will be posted on the canvas website; for a schedule of due dates, please see the course outline below.
 While group discussions of course material, including assignments, are encouraged, the work you submit must be your own.
 Each student is required to submit an individual copy of the written assignment at the beginning of class on the given due date.
 Please, make sure assignments are either typed or clearly written.
 Put your Penn ID number on the front; no names please.
 I will post practice problems as well as solutions to all assignments.
 Should you have any conceptual questions, please contact me during office hours or by e-mail.
 Teaching assistants will also be available for clarifying concepts.
 Late submissions will not be accepted unless you have prior permission from the instructor.

-There will 5 assignments, adding up to 18% of the course grade.
-Note that the length and points for each assignment will vary.
+There will 5 assignments; note that the length and points for each assignment may vary.

 - 1. Forecasting

 - 2. Queueing

 - 3. EOQ

 - 4. Newsvendor

-- 5. Risk Pooling; Revenue Management (RM)
+- 5. Risk Pooling/Revenue Management

-Group Write-Ups (15%)
+Group Write-Ups (16%)

-Some assignments will require you to work in teams and to submit one report for the whole group.
+There are four assignments will require you to work in teams and to submit one report for the whole group.
 Please form groups of 4 students by signing up on Canvas.
 For any group assignment, indicate the group members by PENN ID on the cover of the report.
 If a particular group member has not been able to participate in the write-up, please do not include him/her on the cover.
-There are three group write-ups due during the semester:

 - 1. Paediatric Hospital

-- 2. Lean Operations/Quality
+- 2. Process Improvement

-- 3. Sports Obermeier
+- 3. Sports Obermeyer

+- 4. Sustainability Case

-Guiding questions, rubrics, and guidelines for format, length, and content will be posted for each assignment.
+Guiding questions and guidelines for format, length, and content will be posted for each assignment.